AtlasOfLivingAustralia/documentation/README.md

 Documentation for ALA install
 =============

-This is the documantation project for the [ALA install](https://github.com/AtlasOfLivingAustralia/ala-install).
+This is the documentation project for the [ALA install](https://github.com/AtlasOfLivingAustralia/ala-install).
 We will priorise topics/areas so they form the basis of the documentation of the ALA project, as well as how to contribute and provide feedback.
 Please go straight to [the wiki page](https://github.com/AtlasOfLivingAustralia/documentation/wiki).

 We welcome direct contribution to this documentation project.
 Please announce your interest by posting your github account to the [ALA Portal mailing list](http://lists.gbif.org/mailman/listinfo/ala-portal) and we will grant you the permission to push.